demingfactor/storytellingsa/src/cms/events/2023-07-09-future-events.md

 ---
 layout: layouts/cms/event.html
 type: event
-title: Monthly Meetings List - 2024 to Feb 2025
+title: Monthly Meetings List & Details - 2024 to Feb 2025
-subtitle: Storysharing - you are invited!
-Details for attending current Program of Events
+subtitle: "Storysharing - you are invited and will be welcome - whether in a private home or public venue! "
 date: 2025-02-10T02:41:54.447Z
 location: '{"type":"Point","coordinates":[138.6094382,-34.8912641]}'
 location_details: Assorted